c2lang/documentation/documentation/docs/getting_started/my_first_project.md

-Creating your first project in C2 is easy, just do:
+Creating your first project in C2 is easy, just run:

 ```bash
 ~$ mkdir hello